 If your transactional emails are sent from the same IP and domain, they may be considered similarly.

-While screening emails, whether marketing or transactional, mailbox providers consider domain and IP reputation.
+While screening emails, whether marketing or transactional, mailbox providers consider domain and sending reputation.
 If you pick a bad one, your emails will land in promotions or spam folders.

 Now, how can you keep your transactional and marketing emails separate?
 By following these tips:

-• By providing separate IP addresses for transactional and marketing emails.
-For example, order-confirmation@domain.com for transactional emails and offers@domain.com for marketing emails.
+By providing separate IP addresses for transactional and marketing emails.
+For example, for a subscription confirmation, you can use subscription-confirmation@domain.com as a transactional email and offers@domain.com for marketing emails.

 6. Always include a plain text version of your email

 Giving your readers the option of receiving plain text emails rather than image-filled versions is always a smart idea.
-Your email’s deliverability and accessibility will both increase due to this.
+Your email deliverability and accessibility will both increase due to this.

-While creating the plain text version, keep in mind that the text and HTML email content should not differ much.
+While creating the plain text version, keep in mind that the text and the HTML version of email content should not differ much.

 7. Choose a reliable email services provider